You don’t need dedicated resources or a team of engineers to execute growth hacks. Here are 5 you can implement on your own.

 And the truth is, no, you can’t do exactly what those companies are doing right now.

-But there’s SO much you can do to grow your business that doesn’t require a developer or designer to lay a finger on.
+But there are SO many growth hacks that can grow your business that don’t require a developer or designer to lay a finger on.

-If you need to grow but are short on development and design resources (like we all are), here are five wins you can implement right now:
+If you need to grow—but are short on development and design resources—here are five growth hacks you can try right now: